Antidote1911/arsenic/README.rst

 - Serpent is the second finalist.
 It is more prudent and robust in this conception but AES is faster.
 - ChaCha20 is a new generation algorithm.
 It is extremly robust and fast than AES on standard architecture not optimized for AES.

-Arsenic provide three format for encrypted data.
+Arsenic provide three formats for writing encrypted data in file.

 1. **Raw Data** - No encoding.
 The file is more compact than Base64 and hexadecimal encoding, but it can' be opened by text editor.